Property and Casualty Insurance License - The Basics

 - Commercial property insurance

-Within the fields personal and commercial property insurance, there is a series of subcategories of insurance that you will also be licensed to sell.
+Within the fields of personal and commercial property insurance, there is a series of subcategories of insurance that you will also be licensed to sell.
 Those fields include:

 - Builder's risk coverage